LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/moving-from-bi-to-rb.md

 ### Campaign dashboard

-1. Go to: Shared Reports > LE predefined dashboards > business activity dashboard
+1. Go to: Shared Reports > predefined dashboards > business activity dashboard
 2. Selectors screen: Select the time frame for the report

 ### Site level grid - daily

-1. Go to: Shared Reports > LE predefined dashboards > Predefined grids > Business Activity Grid - Daily
+1. Go to: Shared Reports > predefined dashboards > Predefined grids > Business Activity Grid - Daily
 2. Selectors screen: Select the time frame for the report

 ### Site level grid - monthly

-1. Go to: Shared Reports > LE predefined dashboards > Predefined grids > Business Activity Grid - Monthly
+1. Go to: Shared Reports > predefined dashboards > Predefined grids > Business Activity Grid - Monthly
 2. Selectors screen: Select the time frame for the report

 ### Campaign level grid

-1. Go to: Shared Reports > LE predefined dashboards > business activity dashboard
+1. Go to: Shared Reports > predefined dashboards > business activity dashboard
 2. Selectors screen: Select the time frame for the report
 3. Campaign - 3rd panel (move between panel by clicking on the blue dots at the bottom of the dashboard)

 ### Engagement level grid

-1. Go to: Shared Reports > LE predefined dashboards > business activity dashboard
+1. Go to: Shared Reports > predefined dashboards > business activity dashboard
 2. Selectors screen: Select the time frame for the report
 3. Engagement- 4th panel (move between panel by clicking on the blue dots at the bottom of the dashboard)